-A popular rapper in Poland invokes the Holocaust to describe how COVID-19 has affected his country, drawing criticism from a survivor.
+JTA — A popular rapper in Poland has invoked the Holocaust to describe how COVID-19 has affected his country, drawing criticism from a survivor.

 The Holocaust reference is part of a song released Tuesday by Jakub Grabowski, better known in Poland by his stage name, Quebonafide.
 He’s one of the country’s best-known rappers.

-By Thursday, there have been more than 900,000 views on YouTube alone for the video clip of “Matcha Latte,” which features a refrain that deals with artists’ financial troubles during the pandemic and a feeling of isolation.
+By Thursday, there were more than 900,000 views on YouTube alone for the video clip of “Matcha Latte,” which features a refrain that deals with artists’ financial troubles during the pandemic and a feeling of isolation.

 “Outside the window, a modern Holocaust,” Quebonafide raps.

-Edward Mosberg, a Poland-born Holocaust survivor and president of the From the Depths Holocaust commemoration group, says the Holocaust reference is “unacceptable and trivializes our common history,” meaning Jews and Poles.
-Mosberg’s statement demands an apology from Quebonafide.
+Edward Mosberg, a Poland-born Holocaust survivor and president of the From the Depths Holocaust commemoration group, said the Holocaust reference is “unacceptable and trivializes our common history,” meaning Jews and Poles.
+Mosberg’s statement demanded an apology from Quebonafide.